Deaf Mentor Family Program

 How It Works

-- Deaf Mentors use the SKI-HI, a researched-based curriculum, which supports, teaches, facilitates, and models with families ways to promote communication and early language skills to best meet the needs for their child who is DHH.
+- Deaf Mentors use curriculum from the research-based SKI-HI Institute which supports, teaches, facilitates and models with families ways to promote communication and early language skills that best meet the needs of their DHH child.

-- Deaf Mentors are fluent in American Sign Language, but also have an easy communication style with family members who hear and genuinely enjoy working with children.
+- Deaf Mentors are fluent in American Sign Language.
+They have an easy communication style with family members who hear and genuinely enjoy working with children.

-- “Design Your Own Deaf Mentor Family Program” is provided for flexible scheduling.
+- “Design Your Own Deaf Mentor Family Program” is offered for families with the intent to customize their learning plan as well as provide a flexible schedule.

-- Families begin with an introductory online ASL program to lay a foundation for DMFP visits.
+- Families begin with Bravo!, an online video introductory course that leads to home visits.

-- Visits occur where it is most convenient for families, at home.
+- Visits occur where it is most convenient for families - at home or their preferred alternative location.
 This also provides a comfortable environment where children can learn best.

-- During visits, families learn ASL and other communication techniques unique to children who are DHH.
-In this relaxed setting, family members are encouraged to ask questions about ASL, Deaf culture, or daily life as an individual who is DHH.
+- During visits, families learn ASL and other communication techniques unique to DHH children.
+In this relaxed setting, family members are encouraged to ask questions about ASL, Deaf culture and daily life as a DHH individual.

 Deaf Mentor Qualifications

-Lifetrack’s Deaf Mentor Family Program is funded in part by the Minnesota Department of Human Services Deaf and Hard of Hearing Services Division (DHHSD) and the Minnesota Department of Health (MDH).
+Lifetrack's Deaf Mentor Family Program is funded in part by the Minnesota Department of Human Services Deaf and Hard of Hearing Services Division (DHHSD).

 Danelle Gournaris, MA, MS